Spotting is common during the first few months of birth control use

 Types of Birth Control and Spotting Likelihood

 Different contraceptive methods have varying impacts on breakthrough bleeding.
-Foods that affect birth control can also influence hormone levels and potentially increase spotting.
+Foods that affect birth control can also influence hormone levels and potentially affect spotting.
 Combined oral contraceptives with both estrogen and progestin typically cause less irregular bleeding compared to progestin-only methods.

 Common Causes of Birth Control Spotting